FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 ## Common field schema attributes

+### General

 Schema attributes alter the range of valid values for a field.
 Attributes are optional unless specified otherwise.

 | Schema attribute  | Description                                                                                                                                                                        |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|